marcelovicentegc/marcelovicentegc.github.io/src/pages/journal/2021-05-14-maxims-from-the-best/index.md

 ### Miscellaneous

+> The future is already here - it's just not evenly distributed.
+>
+> _William Gibson_

 > Use context, not control.
 Inspire and lead people - don't micro-manage them - through setting the context.
 >
 > - What are we trying to do?